-It may take up to a full year before you will see the final result of your breast implant removal.
+As for breast implant removal results, It may take up to a full year before you will see the final result of your breast implant removal.
 At first, your breasts will be flatter than they were with the implants and may look dimpled or asymmetrical.
 Your breast tissue will gradually improve now that it is not constricted by the implants, and your loose skin will gradually tighten up.
 Some doctors advise massage to help with the recovery of your breast area.

 Many women get a breast lift at the same time that they have their implants removed.
 Talk to your surgeon about what this would mean for you.